ceos-seo/odc-colab/README.md

 Colab.
 This is done through a Python module with methods for performing an automated setup of an ODC environment.

-This repository includes a CEOS Colab implementation from the CEOS ODC notebooks repository:
+This repository includes an example CEOS Colab implementation of the CEOS ODC notebooks repository:
 [https://github.com/ceos-seo/data_cube_notebooks](https://github.com/ceos-seo/data_cube_notebooks).

+These notebooks can be found in the `notebooks/DCAL` folder.

 ## Usage
 To use the Python module you will need to add some code to the top of your